kavya19official/IGieee/README.md

-# 📱 University Society Mobile App
+# 📱 IEEE IGDTUW Mobile App

 A role-based mobile application built for managing and operating a university student professional society.